Optimize Shopware Cookie Banner for Tracking

 Banner

-Our daily business consists mainly of shop support for various online shops.
-We have noticed that the current version of the cookie banner in Shopware has a strong negative impact on tracking - for example with Google Analytics.
-To check this, we changed the cookie banner from the Shopware standard to an individual version for one of our customers.
+Our day-to-day business largely consists of store support for a wide variety of online stores.
+We have noticed that the current version of the cookie banner in Shopware has a strong negative impact on tracking - for example in Google Analytics.
+To check this, we changed the cookie banner from the Shopware standard to a customized version for one of our customers as a test.
+If you have any further questions or need help with Shopware, we at EXWE will be happy to assist you - just contact us!
+And now have fun with our customized version:

-We recorded the change afterwards and it looks like this:
+We then recorded the change and it looks like this:

-On the left, we have inserted the Cookie Consent in the standard and you can see directly that the tracking breaks in.
-On the right, we have now inserted our optimized Consent and the numbers go up again.
+On the left, we have inserted the cookie consent in the standard version and you can see directly that the tracking collapses.
+On the right, we have now added our optimized consent and the numbers are going up again.

-Before the Cookie Consent banner looks like this:
+Before, the cookie consent banner looked like this:

-Through the primary button "Configure" highlighted in red, users are taken directly to the cookie configuration.
-This deselects options that are required for tracking and negatively affects them for Google Analytics.
+The primary "Configure" button highlighted in red takes users directly to the cookie configuration.
+Options that are required for tracking are deselected and have a negative impact on Google Analytics.

-After customization, the banner overlays the page and must be heeded:
+After customization, the banner is placed over the page and must be observed:

 The improvement is obvious.
-With the standard version of the banner, attention is drawn to the "Configure" button.
-With the customized version, an accept all cookies is suggested with the primary button.
-In addition, the user is required to act.
-Here, almost everyone clicks on "Accept all".
+In the standard version of the banner, attention is drawn to the "Configure" button.
+In the customized version, the primary button suggests accepting all cookies.
+The user is also obliged to take action.
+Almost everyone clicks on "Accept all".

-Note: We cannot guarantee that our customization is legally clean.
+Note: We cannot guarantee that our customization is legally compliant.

-It is important to know that the topic of "using cookies in a legally secure way" is legally in flux and the supervisory authorities of the countries are currently dealing with the legal guidelines and these can be changed at any time.
+It is important to know that the topic of "legally compliant use of cookies" is in a state of flux and that the supervisory authorities of the countries are currently working on the legal guidelines and these can be changed at any time.

-In order to shed some light on the current legal situation, we spoke to lawyer Johannes Meibers, lawyer & specialist lawyer for IT law from Münster, and were allowed to ask him a few questions on the subject.
+In order to shed some light on the current legal situation, we spoke to Johannes Meibers, lawyer and specialist lawyer for IT law from Münster, and asked him a few questions on the subject.

-Attorney Johannes Meibers: "The consent of the user for the use of cookies is generally required when so-called non-essential cookies are used.
-Cookies are necessary if they are (technically) absolutely necessary for visiting the shop.
-In this case, one also speaks of essential cookies.
+Lawyer Johannes Meibers: "The user's consent for the use of cookies is generally required when so-called non-essential cookies are used.
+Cookies are necessary if they are (technically) absolutely essential for visiting the store.
+In this case, they are also referred to as essential cookies.
 However, there is no clear definition of which cookies are necessary and which are not.
-However, it is safe to assume that cookies that store the following information of a user can be classified as necessary: login status, language selection, cookie consent, shopping cart and form entries.
-Conversely, cookies that are not absolutely necessary for visiting a shop are not necessary.
-Typically, these are cookies that are used to measure or analyse visitor flows in a shop.
-Such cookies are used in particular by third parties or external services that enable the operators of websites and shops to perform analysis functions (Google Analytics, etc.).
-In particular, if cookies are used to create profiles about the behavior of users beyond a website or shop, they are not necessary cookies."
+However, it is safe to assume that cookies that store the following user information in particular can be classified as necessary: login status, language selection, cookie consent, shopping cart and form entries.
+Conversely, cookies that are not absolutely necessary for visiting a store are not necessary.
+Typically, these are cookies that are used to measure or analyze visitor flows in a store.
+Such cookies are used in particular by third parties or external services that enable the operators of websites and stores to perform analysis functions (Google Analytics, etc.) In particular, if cookies are used to create profiles about the behavior of users across a website or store, they are not necessary cookies."

-2. The issue of data protection in e-commerce has been around for a long time and the legal guidelines seem to be getting stricter and stricter.
-Can you give us a tip on what should always be observed as a matter of principle?
+2. the topic of data protection in the field of e-commerce has been around for a long time and the legal guidelines seem to be getting stricter and stricter.
+Can you give us a tip on what we should always bear in mind?

-Attorney Johannes Meibers: "As the operator of a shop, you should always continuously inform yourself and observe the developments in data protection.
-This applies in particular to data protection issues when measuring visitor flows, the use of external services from outside the EU/EEA and newsletter dispatch."
+Lawyer Johannes Meibers: "As the operator of a store, you should always keep yourself informed and monitor developments in data protection.
+This applies in particular to data protection issues when measuring visitor flows, using external services from outside the EU/EEA and sending newsletters."

-3. we have swapped the standard banner for our clients with a customized banner version that changes the primary "Configure" button to "Accept All ".
-Is it possible to say here exactly whether the procedure is legally clean or is one in a grey area with it?
+3. we have replaced the standard banner for our customers with a customized banner version that changes the primary "Configure" button to "Accept all".
+Is it possible to say exactly whether this procedure is legally clean or is it in a gray area?

-Attorney Johannes Meibers: "At the latest since the Federal Court of Justice commented in May 2020 on issues related to cookies and consent, this topic is felt omnipresent.
+Lawyer Johannes Meibers: "At the latest since the Federal Court of Justice ruled on questions relating to cookies and consent in May 2020, this topic has felt omnipresent.
 Consent tools / cookie banners are now used across the board.
 However, these have a massive impact on the quantity and quality of tracking data.
-It is therefore obvious that shop operators, their agencies and of course external services are increasingly concerned with how to obtain sufficient tracking data despite the use of consent tools / cookie banners.
-This also includes that the user is preferably led to a consent when entering the shop - as intended by your solution.
+It is therefore obvious that store operators, their agencies and, of course, external services are increasingly concerned with how to obtain sufficient tracking data despite the use of consent tools/cookie banners.
+This also means that the user is preferably led to give consent when entering the store - just as your solution intends.
 This is known as "nudging".
-Regulators have already recognized this to some extent.
-For example, at the end of November 2020, the supervisory authority in Lower Saxony dealt in detail with the design of consent tools / cookie banners and nudging (to be read here).
-There, such nudging measures are considered impermissible as soon as the user no longer has any real freedom of choice between consent and rejection of cookies.
-However, it has not yet been clarified when exactly the limit of what is permissible is exceeded.
-Until then, in my opinion, one is in a grey area."
+Some of the supervisory authorities have already recognized this.
+For example, at the end of November 2020, the supervisory authority in Lower Saxony dealt in detail with the design of consent tools / cookie banners and nudging.
+They consider such nudging measures to be inadmissible as soon as the user no longer has any real freedom of choice between consenting to and rejecting cookies.
+However, it has not yet been clarified when exactly the limit of what is permitted is crossed.
+Until then, I believe we are in a gray area."

 Many thanks to Johannes Meibers!

-You find the topic exciting and want more information or need help for your website or online shop?
-Attorney Johannes Meibers runs the website GetLaw onwhich you can have legally secure texts created for websites and shops.
-On the associated blog there are many interesting articles on legal topics in e-commerce.
-On the subject of cookies, we recommend this article .
+Are you interested in this topic and would like more information or need help with your website or online store?
+Lawyer Johannes Meibers runs the GetLaw website where you can have legally compliant texts created for websites and stores.
+The associated blog contains many interesting articles on legal topics in e-commerce.
+We recommend this article on the subject of cookies.

 Was ist dein Projekt?
 Wenn du uns darüber erzählen möchtest, rufen wir dich zurück!